inscopix/inscopix-cnmfe/docs/developers_guide.md

 ./build/test/Release/runTests.exe
 ```

-## Building and using the Inscopix CNMFe Docker image locally
+## Building and using the Inscopix CNMF-E Docker image locally
 To compile the app in a containerized environment, i.e. a Docker image:
 ```
 docker build -t inscopix/cnmfe .
 ```

-To run CNMFe within the container:
+To run CNMF-E within the container:
 ```
 docker run --rm -ti \
 	-v $PWD/test/data:/input \